A Markov-switching model for heat waves: Case studies

 An interesting feature of the model is that short-lived extremely high temperatures are not necessarily classified as heat waves.
 The Markov chain structure of the state variables encourages the model to consider duration in its classification criteria, so single very hot days, for example, will tend to have low posterior probability of being in the heat wave state.
 This phenomenon is illustrated in the results of the case study found in the next section.

-\section{Case Studies}
+\section{Case studies}

 As case studies, we select temperature time series from Paris and Moscow, which both recently suffered through high-profile heat waves.
-To simplify the analysis, we extract daily high temperatures from the summer months (JJA) from the years 1990--2011 (92 days per year over 22 years), a time period that is short enough that a stationarity assumption is plausible.
-Temperature data is available through the European Climate Assessment Database (\url{http://eca.knmi.nl/}).
+To simplify the analysis, we extract daily maximum temperatures from the summer months (JJA) from the years 1990--2011 (92 days per year over 22 years), a time period that is short enough that a stationarity assumption is plausible.
+Temperature data is available through the European Climate Assessment Database (\surl{http://eca.knmi.nl/}).
 For the time period under consideration, the Paris time series is complete, and the Moscow time series contains just two missing values.
 To remove seasonal effects in the JJA data, we de-seasonalize using the following procedure.
-First, we fit a penalized spline to the JJA temperatures, using absolute error, rather than squared error, as a loss function (using the \texttt{qsreg} function in the \texttt{R} package \texttt{fields} \citep{R-fields}).
+First, we fit a penalized spline to the JJA temperatures, using absolute error, rather than squared error, as a loss function (using the \texttt{qsreg} function in the \texttt{R} package \texttt{fields} [\citet{R-fields}], with the smoothing parameter chosen by the default generalized cross-validation criterion).
 In this way, we do not allow the magnitude of the extremes to unduly influence the calculation of the climatological average.
 Next, we subtract the fitted spline function from the raw data.
 Finally, to aid interpretation, we add back the (constant in time) overall median temperature so that the magnitude remains on the same scale as the original data, but without the seasonal cycle.
-With the seasonal cycle removed, now assume that all model parameters are constant in time.
+Even after removing the seasonally-varying median in this way, it is possible that some seasonality remains, for example, a seasonally-varying variance, although we find no evidence of this.
+With the (first-order) seasonal cycle removed, now assume that all model parameters are constant in time.

-\subsection{Exploratory Analysis}
+\subsection{Exploratory analysis}

 To check the validity of the model, we run a variety of diagnostics.
 Since most of the data does not lie in heat waves, the AR(1) portion of the model is the easiest to check.
-A scatterplot of $y_{t-1}$ vs. $y_t$ is shown in Figure \ref{fig:lag-1-original-scale}, which indicates strong autocorrelation at lag 1 in both Paris and Moscow.
+A scatterplot of $y_{t-1}$ vs. $y_t$ is shown in Figure~\ref{fig:lag-1-original-scale}, which indicates strong autocorrelation at lag 1 in both Paris and Moscow.